kelbri10/ET-Helper/README.md

 ## Installation
 In order to utilize this application you must have the following packages installed:
 * Inquirer
 * MySQL

+To download a free MySQL database, click [here](https://www.mysql.com/downloads/).

 To install inquirer:
 ```
 npm i inquirer
 ```

-To install MySQL:
+To install MySQL as an npm package:
 ```
 npm i mysql
 ```